AdrianFreemantle/the-trench/docs/PLAN.md

 - shop-ui

 Optional:
-- Local Postgres + Mongo to be added in Phase 6
+- Local Postgres to be added in Phase 6 (Cosmos DB will be a managed Azure resource, not run locally)

 ---